De Havilland Canada DHC-2 Beaver: Origins

 On 17 September 1946, de Havilland officially put together a design team consisting of Fred Buller, Dick Hiscocks, Jim Houston and Wsiewołod Jakimiuk, led by Phil Garratt.
-The new aircraft was designed to be all-metal (unlike older designs, like the famous Noorduyn Norseman), using "steel from the engine to the firewall, heavy aluminium truss frames with panels and doors throughout the front seat area, lighter trusses toward the rear and all monocoque construction aft".
+The new aircraft was designed to be all-metal (unlike older designs, like the Noorduyn Norseman), using "steel from the engine to the firewall, heavy aluminium truss frames with panels and doors throughout the front seat area, lighter trusses toward the rear and all monocoque construction aft".
 At the time, de Havilland Canada was still a British-owned company and there were plans to fit the evolving design with the British de Havilland Gipsy engine.
 As a result of its comparatively limited power, the wing area was greatly increased in order to maintain STOL performance.
 When Pratt & Whitney Canada offered to supply war-surplus 450 hp Wasp Junior radial engines at a low price, the aircraft ended up with extra power as well as the original long wing.
 The result was unbeatable STOL performance for an aircraft of its size.

 In line with the convention for aircraft produced by de Havilland Canada being named after animals, it was decided that the new bush plane would be named after the beaver, which was known for its hard-working nature.
 On 16 August 1947, the maiden flight of the DHC-2 Beaver was in Downsview, Ontario; it was flown by Second World War flying ace Russell Bannock.
 After completing its flight test programme, the prototype received several adjustments and improvements in order for it to serve as a flying demonstration model ready for the sales circuit.
 The prototype was ultimately sold to Central British Columbia Airways, as a routine day-to-day working air-taxi airplane and continued to fly as such with various air-taxi operators until 1980, after which it was retired and preserved.
 In April 1948, the first production aircraft was delivered to the Ontario Department of Lands and Forests, who had been a design partner.